Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-Unsupervised domain adaptation (UDA) is a promising tool for overcoming the lack of labeled training data in target domains.
-The goal of UDA is to transfer a classifier from the source to target domain.
-Several approaches aim to match distributions between source and target domains at different levels of representations, such as feature \cite{tzeng2014deep,tzeng2015simultaneous,ganin2016domain,Sohn_2017_ICCV} or pixel levels \cite{taigman2016unsupervised,shrivastava2016learning,zhu2017unpaired,Bousmalis_2017_CVPR}.
+Unsupervised domain adaptation (UDA) is a promising tool to overcome the lack of labeled training data problem in target domains.
+Several approaches aim to match distributions between source and target domains at different levels of representations, such as feature \cite{tzeng2014deep,tzeng2015simultaneous,ganin2016domain,Sohn_2017_ICCV,luo_nips17_label} or pixel levels \cite{taigman2016unsupervised,shrivastava2016learning,zhu2017unpaired,Bousmalis_2017_CVPR}.
 Certain adaptation challenges are better handled in the feature space, but feature-level DA is a black-box algorithm for which adding domain-specific insights during adaptation is more difficult than in pixel space.
-On the contrary, pixel space is much higher-dimensional than feature space and the optimization problem is significantly under-determined without proper constraints.
-It has been an open challenge how to effectively combine them.
-Here we address this challenge by leveraging complementary tools that are inherently better-suited at each level (Figure~\ref{fig:teaser_small}).
+On the contrary, pixel space is much higher-dimensional and the optimization problem is under-determined.
+How to effectively combine them has become an open challenge.

-Specifically, we posit that feature-level DA is more amenable to techniques from semi-supervised learning, while pixel-level DA allows domain-specific insights from computer vision.
-In Section~\ref{sec:domadapt}, we present our feature-level DA method that improves upon the state-of-the-art domain adversarial neural network (DANN)~\cite{ganin2016domain}.
-We extend an instance of SSL algorithm~\cite{salimans2016improved} to feature-level DA and show its equivalence to DANN (Figure~\ref{fig:domadv}).
-This opens the door to tools such as entropy minimization~\cite{grandvalet2005semi}, thus, we propose a domain adversarial entropy regularization that achieves highly discriminative and domain-invariant representations.
+In this work we address this challenge by leveraging complementary tools that are better-suited at each level (see figure in Table~\ref{fig:teasar_small}).
+Specifically, we posit that feature-level DA is more amenable to techniques from semi-supervised learning (SSL), while pixel-level DA allows domain-specific insights from computer vision.
+In Section~\ref{sec:domadapt}, we present our feature-level DA method called classification-aware domain adversarial neural network ({\dannssl}) that jointly parameterizes the classifier and domain discriminator inspired by an instance of SSL algorithm~\cite{salimans2016improved}.
+We show this to be a generalization of DANN~\cite{ganin2016domain} to incorporate constraints (\Fig{fig:domadv}) that guide discriminator to easily find major modes corresponding to classes in the feature space, and in turn put target examples into more classifiable regions via adversarial loss.